Feast: Our Awesome Destiny (1993)

 That is His job.
-That is His work.
-The emphasis is on “His.”
-God is a great Creator, working salvation, working deliverance, for His people, His sons, from Satan, sin, and from this world, in order that they might have within them—created through a cooperative effort—what He is.
+That is His work, with the emphasis on “His.”
+God is a great Creator, working salvation, working deliverance, for His people, His sons, from Satan, sin, and from this world, in order that they might have created within them through a cooperative effort what He is.
 God is reproducing Himself.
 That is His work on the earth.
 It is this work that we need to throw our efforts into.
 If we get ourselves behind that project that He is directly involved in, then the witness will take care of itself, because He will use it.

 In fact, I thought of this the other day.
 If we are preparing ourselves the way that God wants us to, you cannot stop the witness!
 It is impossible any more than you could hide a 1000-watt lightbulb in a dark room.
 It is impossible to stop.
 It will go forth in a thousand different ways, first from the lives of the people who are living it, and then collectively in some sort of work which God will have them do.

-II Peter 1:2-4 Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord [look at this], as His divine power has given to us all things [everything] that pertains to [eternal] life and godliness, through the knowledge of Him [the Word of God] who called us by glory and virtue, by which have been given to us exceedingly great and precious promises [of Abraham], that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.
+II Peter 1:2-4 Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord, [now, look at this:] as His divine power has given to us all things [everything] that pertains to [eternal] life and godliness, through the knowledge of Him [the Word of God] who called us by glory and virtue, by which have been given to us exceedingly great and precious promises [of Abraham], that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.